afnw35342/LearnAWS/readme.md

   - snapshots restore to a new instace, not to the original source
 - Types
   - Amazon Aurora
-    - Serverless option
-    - Fully managed
-  - MySQL
   - MariaDB
   - Oracle
   - M/Soft SQL Server
   - PostgreSQL
+  - MySQL
+- Database migration service

+#### Aurora

+- Serverless option
+- Fully managed by RDS
+- Monitored through standard AWS Alerting
+- MySQL & PostgreSQL compatible but faster & cheaper
+  - Migration through DB Migration Service
+- 64TB per instance

 ### DynamoDB

 - Key/value table
+- NoSQL
 - Horiz., seamless scaling across partitions
 - Replicated across multiple AZs
 - Has its roots in Cassadra
+- Serverless as in no servers for you to manage

 - Tables
   - Items = rows, attributes = columns